Julmgc/julmgc.github.io/_posts/2025-10-16-arp-spoofing.md

 ## What is ARP Spoofing?

 <div class="justify-text">
 <p class="indent" style="text-indent: 2rem;">ARP (Address Resolution Protocol) is a network protocol that maps MAC addresses (unique computer or device identifiers) to IP addresses.
-Networks maintain an ARP table — a database that connects MAC addresses to IP addresses.
-ARP spoofing happens when an attacker sends forged ARP replies, causing devices to store incorrect IP-to-MAC mappings in their ARP tables.
-ARP Spoofing is used for man-in-the-middle attacks, which is used to intercept, read and or modify traffic between devices; session hijacking; denial of service; combined with DNS poisoning to redirect traffic to fake sites; sniffing credentials and data.</p>
+Networks maintain an ARP table — a database that connects MAC addresses to IP addresses. </p>

+<p class="indent" style="text-indent: 2rem;">ARP spoofing happens when an attacker sends forged ARP replies, causing devices to store incorrect IP-to-MAC mappings in their ARP tables.
+ARP spoofing is commonly used for man-in-the-middle attacks to intercept, read, and/or modify traffic between devices; for session hijacking; for denial-of-service; in combination with DNS poisoning to redirect traffic to fake sites; and to sniff credentials and data.</p>

 <p class="indent" style="text-indent: 2rem;">This project demonstrates ARP Spoofing, and talks about how to prevent it.
 I start by showing normal communication within systems on the same LAN (Baseline A), with packet captures.
 Then I demonstrate ARP Spoofing (Baseline B) and DNS Poisoning (Baseline C).
 Finally, I present mitigation techniques to prevent these exploits from happening.</p>